meganm672/Music-Player/README.md

 [Music Player](https://meganm672.github.io/Music-Player/)

 ## Access this turtoial to do yourself!
-This tutorial is part of freeCodeCamps Javascript Algorithims and Data Sctructures Course
+This tutorial is part of freeCodeCamp's Javascript Algorithims and Data Sctructures Course

 [Free Code Camp Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/)